What is Safeguarding?

 At Sheen Mount we take our safeguarding responsibilities very seriously:

-Designated Safeguarding Lead (DSL): Laura Jeffery, Acting Deputy Headteacher and Inclusion Leader
+Designated Safeguarding Lead (DSL): Laura Jeffery, Assistant Headteacher and Inclusion Leader

-Deputy Designated Safeguarding Lead (DDSL): Maria O'Brien, Acting Headteacher
+Deputy Designated Safeguarding Lead (DDSL): Maria O'Brien, Deputy Headteacher

 If you have any safeguarding concerns that you wish to raise please use the following email address:

 Health and Safety Governor: Maria Widdowson